FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 2. Sensory Profile

 4-Methyl guaiacol is known for its distinctive smoky, spicy, and sweet aroma, often described as reminiscent of smoked bacon or roasted coffee.
-It has a moderate to high intensity and is used as an impact note in various flavor and fragrance compositions.
-The compound also exhibits a sweet, vanilla-like undertone, making it versatile in both savory and sweet applications.
-The odor threshold is relatively low, allowing it to impart noticeable character even at minimal concentrations.
+It has a moderate to high odor intensity and is used as an impact note in various formulations.
+The compound also exhibits a sweet, vanilla-like flavor, making it valuable in flavor systems that require a smoky or roasted character.
+The taste threshold is relatively low, allowing it to impart significant flavor at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature